Optimal Decision Making Under Strategic Behavior: Experiments on Real Data

 \section{Experiments on Real Data}

-In this section, we experiment with a publicly available lending dataset and show that the decision policies found by our iterative algorithm achieve higher utility than several competitive baselines.
-Since in our experiments, the cost individuals pay to change feature is non always monotonic, we do not experiment with our dynamic programming algorithm.
+In this section, we evaluate our iterative algorithm using real credit card data.
+Since in our experiments, the cost individuals pay to change features is not always monotonic, we cannot experiment with our dynamic programming algorithm.

-\xhdr{Experimental setup} We use a publicly available lending dataset\footnote{\url{ {https://www.kaggle.com/wordsforthewise/lending-club/version/3}}}, which comprises of information about all accepted and rejected loan applications in LendingClub from 2007 and 2018.
-For each application, the dataset contains various demographic features about the applicant.
-In addition, for each accepted application, it contains the current loan status (\eg, Current, Late, Fully Paid), the latest payment information, and the FICO scores.